jonathanmichel/ConnectFour/README.md

 All the logic of the game is taken care by a little RESTFULL server in Python (Server Folder).

 ## Client
+Web application communicating with the game server.
+Made with [jQuery](https://jquery.com/)  beause Javascript is cool, but jQuery is cooler (but not cold).
+Designed with [Bootsrap](https://getbootstrap.com/)  because la flemme de faire du CSS and emojis support with [
+Emoji CSS](https://afeld.github.io/emoji-css/).
+Toast notifications with [
+toastr](https://codeseven.github.io/toastr/) and favicon notifications with [favico.js](http://lab.ejci.net/favico.js/).
+Copy to clipboard handled with [clipboard.js](https://clipboardjs.com/).

+Theorically responsive, excepted for people using their phone in [landscape](https://bit.ly/IqT6zt).

+Client constantly sends AJAX requests to  game server and displays current game board and status messages.

+Use [XAMPP](https://www.apachefriends.org/fr/index.html) for local debug with an Apache server and full support of URL rewriting.
+Demonstration available on https://techiteasy.ch/game.

+### Launch client
+Open *[game.html](https://github.com/jonathanmichel/ConnectFour/blob/master/client/game.html)* in your favorite [browser](https://www.google.com/intl/fr_ALL/chrome/) or *http://localhost/[connectFourDirectory]/client/game* when using XAMPP.
+You can then start a new game.

+**Invitation URL**

+    /game.html?gameId=<gameId>
+This link has to be sent to a friend to play with him.
+The web application provides a button to copy this url to the clipboard.

+**Game url**

+When a party is created/joined, user is automatically redirected to this url.
+This one allows user to reload game all he wants (and cheat but chut it must be changed, lot of 'ch' don't you think ? ).

+	 /game.html?gameId=<gameId>&playerId=<playerId>&player=<0|1>

 ## Server
 ### Launch the server and link with ngrok or serveo